 You can access the full course here: Explore Roblox Scripting with Lua

-In this lesson, we’re going to learn about events in Roblox.
+In this lesson, we’re going to learn about Roblox Studio events and how this works with Roblox scripting.

 An event allows other objects to get notified about an action that happened in the game.
 For example, we can be notified of when a player touched a particular object by listening to the Touched event of that object.

-To illustrate this, let’s create an object that changes color when the player walks into it.
+To illustrate how Roblox Studio events work, we’ll example a Roblox event directly.
+Let’s create an object that changes color when the player walks into it.

 Add a new part to the game view and rename it to TouchButton.
 Change its Size to be ‘3, 3, 3‘ in the Properties window, then change the color to red and the material to be Neon (in the Home tab):